escobard/cloud-apps/README.md

 ## About the Product

-In software enterprises, its common to have a variety of applications written in various programming languages.
+In software enterprises its common to have a variety of applications, written in multiple programming languages, to solve business problems.

-This product challenges this norm, by leveraging a single programming language (JavaScript) to power an entire software system.
+This product aims to challenge the norm, by using a single programming language (JavaScript) and common design patterns to power a software system.

 For a deeper dive into the drivers behind this project, read through [`documentation/concept.md`](https://github.com/escobard/create-app/blob/master/documentation/concept.md)